alexlampros/NYC-Crime-Data/README.md

 # Analysis
 We conduct two separate analyses.
-First we use a ```RandomForestClassifier``` model predict the suspect profile based on victim profile
+First we use a ```RandomForestClassifier``` model predict the suspect profile based on victim profile.

+Next we use ```OLS Regression``` to show the relationship between

 ## 1.)
 Predict the suspect profile based on victim profile